 Children receive effective feedback through teacher assessment, and Assessment for Learning (AfL) is integral to the design of each lesson.
-The majority of this feedback is given orally, at the point in time of teaching.
+Most of this feedback is given orally, at the point in time of teaching.
 The structure of the teaching sequence ensures that children know how to be successful in their independent work.
 Guided practice provides further preparation for children to be able to apply the skills, knowledge and strategies taught.
 Common misconceptions are addressed within the teaching sequence and key understanding within each 'small step' is reviewed and checked by the teacher and the children before progression to further depth.
 Opportunities for additional practice and consolidation are provided by adults, as appropriate, during marking, with a focus on promoting and achieving a growth mindset and resilience.

-Formative assessment: short term assessment is a feature of each lesson.
+Formative assessment: short term assessment is a feature of each lesson; children start each lesson with a recap activity before they start their learning.
+The recap activity is quick and is used as an assessment opportunity and to start the discussion for the learning process.
 Observations and careful questioning enable teachers to adjust lessons and review the use of adult support.
-At the end of each blocked unit of work, the children also complete the carefully aligned White Rose Maths 'End of Unit Assessment'.
+At the end of each unit of work, the children also complete an end of unit check through a contextual learning lesson.
+Ensuring that the children can make connections with maths in the wider world.
+At the end of each term, children will complete a carefully aligned White Rose Maths progress test.
 The outcome of this is used by the teacher to ensure that any identified gaps in understanding can be addressed before the next unit is taught.
 This also informs dialogue with parents and carers during parent consultations, as well as the judgements made at the end of the term as to the extent that each child has demonstrated their ability: 'working towards the expected standard', 'secure at the expected standard', or 'working at a greater depth within the expected standard'.